EdmundLuan/EdmundLuan.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of Hao Luan's personal websites.
+This is the front page of Hao Luan's personal pages.
 Most of the sites are still under construction.
 For now, only the [CV page](https://edmundluan.github.io/cv) is available.

 <!--